goelkiran/learnDataLakeHouses/README.md

 ### data_management_monologue.md
 This audio monologue script offers a comprehensive overview of the evolution of data management systems, designed to be engaging and informative for data engineers and architects.
 It covers the key technological advancements and challenges that have shaped the current data lakehouse architecture.

+### lakehouse_table_formats_comparison.md
+This document provides a detailed technical comparison of open table formats (Apache Iceberg, Delta Lake, and Apache Hudi) used in data lakehouses.
+It includes feature matrices, performance considerations, integration capabilities, implementation examples, and the emerging Xtables framework for cross-platform compatibility.

 ## Conclusion